 - Head south to the Theatre District to take a behind-the-scenes tour of the Oriental Theatre.
-Depending on which show is in town, your kids might see costumes from Broadway classics such as Wicked or The Phantom of the Opera.
+Depending on which show is in town, your kids might see costumes from Broadway classics such as Charlie and the Chocolate Factory or The Phantom of the Opera.

 - Hop on a quick “L” ride over to the Federal Reserve’s Money Museum.
 Get there by 1:00 pm for the daily tour, or explore on your own.
 Learn about counterfeit money and the biggest dollar bill ever printed, and take a picture with a million dollars!